 #20 – Does Lysol Kill Bed Bugs?

 This is a pseudo myth.
-You CAN kill bed bugs if you pretty much drown them in Lysol, but this popular germ killer is otherwise totally ineffective.
+You CAN kill bed bugs if you pretty much drown them in Lysol, Fabuloso, or other popular cleaning products.
+By that point, you may as well just use soapy water, because these products are otherwise totally ineffective.

 #21 – Does Vinegar Kill Bed Bugs?

 Vinegar can kill bed bugs if you douse them in it, but can also damage furniture and cause other problems.
-You can use it for spot treatments, but don’t try to rely on it.
+You can use it for spot treatments as long as you don’t try to rely on it.

 #22 – Can Certain Temperatures Kill Bed Bugs

-While it’s true that high heat can (and will) kill bed bugs without fail, there’s a common misconception that cold does the same.
-Unfortunately, putting your mattress outside over the winter won’t cure it of bed bugs and will probably just result in mold.
+While it’s true that high heat can (and will) kill bed bugs without fail, there’s a common misconception that cooler temperatures the same.
+Unfortunately, putting your mattress or upholstered furniture outside over the winter won’t cure it of bed bugs and will probably just result in mold.